Statistical inference for misspecified ergodic L\'evy driven stochastic differential equation models: Introduction

 \section{Introduction}

-Up to the present, a great deal of empirical analyses have pointed out the existence of non-Gaussian activities lying in time-varying phenomena such as the log-return of stock prices, the spike noise of neurons, and so on.
-To incorporate them into statistical modeling, L\'{e}vy processes, which can be interpreted as a natural continuous time version of random walks, are regarded as crucial components.
-Hence the statistical theory of the stochastic differential equation driven (SDE) by them (including themselves as a matter of course) based on high-frequency samples has been developed so far.
-Since its genuine likelihood cannot generally be obtained in a closed form, many other feasible ways have been considered, for instance, the threshold based estimation for jump diffusion models by \cite{ShiYos06} and \cite{OgiYos11}, the least absolute deviation (LAD)-type estimation for L\'{e}vy driven Ornstein-Uhlenbeck models by \cite{Mas10}, the non-Gaussian stable quasi-likelihood estimation for locally stable driven SDE models by \cite{Mas16}, and the least square estimation for small L\'{e}vy driven SDE models by \cite{LonMaShi16}.
-These literatures assume the precise structure of their driving noises.
-As for the methods not assuming it, we refer to the Gaussian quasi-likelihood (GQL) based estimation schemes proposed in \cite{Mas13-2} and \cite{MasUeh17-2}.
+Recent development of measurement technique and computers enables us to get time series data observed at high frequency from financial and economic activities, physical and biological phenomena, and so on.
+In analyzing them, we often encounter situations where they vividly demonstrate non-Gaussian behavior, and in such situations, statistical modeling by high-frequently observed diffusion type processes may bring us an inadequate result.
+To better describe such non-Gaussianity, stochastic differential equations (SDEs) driven by L\'{e}vy processes serve as good candidate models.
+For such reason, the estimation theory of L\'{e}vy driven SDE models based on high-frequency samples has been studied so far, for instance, the threshold based estimation for jump diffusion models by \cite{OgiYos11} and \cite{ShiYos06}, the least absolute deviation (LAD)-type estimation for L\'{e}vy driven Ornstein-Uhlenbeck models by \cite{Mas10}, the non-Gaussian stable quasi-likelihood estimation for locally stable driven SDE models by \cite{Mas16}, the least square estimation for small L\'{e}vy driven SDE models by \cite{LonMaShi16}, the Gaussian quasi-likelihood (GQL) for ergodic L\'{e}vy driven SDE models by \cite{Mas13-2} and \cite{MasUeh17-2}, and so on.
+These are on parametric methods, and concurrently, nonparametric methods have been investigated, for example, the functional estimation and adaptive estimation for jump diffusion models by \cite{BanNgu03} and \cite{Sch14}, Nadaraya-Watson estimation for stable driven SDE models by \cite{Sch14}, and the Fourier based method for L\'{e}vy process and L\'{e}vy type model by \cite{BelRei15}, to mention few.

-However, all of the above studies premise that the data-generating model is correctly specified even though the risk of model misspecification is essentially inevitable.
-It should be considered in the deviation of the asymptotic properties of estimators and estimating functions such as for ensuring the reliability of the statistical methods and comparing candidate models.
-In this paper, we give the theoretical framework of the parametric inference for misspecified L\'{e}vy driven SDE models based on high-frequency samples for the first time.
-Let $X$ be the one-dimensional stochastic process defined on the complete filtered probability space $(\Omega,\mathcal{F}, (\mathcal{F}_t )_{t\in\mathbb{R}_+},P)$ such that